guangmingwan/gmu-chip/README.txt

 contain errors that might prevent Gmu from running.
 If you have been upgrading from an older Gmu version, you might need to remove the /root/.config/gmu directory before starting Gmu.

-==> Pocket C.H.I.P.

-Install .deb, and run "gmu".
-If you are building from source:
-TARGET=chip make
-./pack-chip.sh

 2.1 Supported file formats
 --------------------------